Planning - Checklist

 Things to keep in mind:

 - State law requires that each visiting group bring a "First Aid Coordinator" with 1) current certification in American Red Cross community or emergency first aid safety course or equivalent and 2) current certification in adult and child cardiopulmonary resuscitation (CPR).
 The First Aid Coordinator must be an adult.
+Click here for a comprehensive list of acceptable courses that meet the First Aid Cooridinator qualifications requirement.

 - Each participant must bring a signed (by parent or guardian in youth's case) health form including a complete medical history, guardian's consent for emergency medical treatment, and indication of any special needs.
 The Upham Woods Health Form must be filled out by every participant (adults and youth) UNLESS all members of the group are registered through the 4-H Online Enrollment system.
 If all members of a group are registered through the 4-H Online Enrollment system, the group leader is responsible for printing a copy of all health forms and bringing to Upham Woods.
 The First Aid Coordinator will keep these forms while the group is at Upham Woods.
 The health forms or a copy must be given to Upham Woods at time of group departure.
 Confidentiality will be respected.